 When you bring your 8 week old Great Dane puppy home, they don’t WANT to stop biting.
 Like any breed, Great Danes thrive on play, training, toys, and attention.
 Positive reinforcement is very helpful when it comes to teaching safe alternatives to puppies biting.

-Their bites are completely harmless and come from a place of just wanting to find relief from their energy.
+Great Dane puppy bites are completely harmless and come from a place of just wanting to find relief from their energy.
+It’s RARELY aggression and it’s never related to dominance.

 At first, they don’t know or care about the difference between YOU and the other dogs from their litter.
 It is completely normal behavior to see a small puppy biting, gravitating to chew toys or having ‘puppy energy’.